ArazAbishov/abishov.github.io/_posts/2017-07-27-hexocat-bot-part-1.markdown

 source $HOME/.cargo/env
 ```

-No we are going to switch to nightly compiler and set it as a default version:
+Now we are going to switch to the nightly compiler and set it as the default version:

 ```bash
 # checking for updates